 “That’s not even the best, man,” said Stanley.
 “That’s the one amateurs buy when they don’t have any clue what’s actually on.
 Here—”

 Stanley reached into the container and pulled out another jar with a duct-tape label wording “XZ-4267.”
-Johnny looked at it with confusion.
-Before Stanley put the container down, however, he turned his gaze towards Johnny.
+Then he turned his gaze towards Johnny.

 “Hey Johnny, pass the White Heaven, yeah?
 You’ve been babysitting it and haven’t even taken a single hit!”